 – Japanese Foods That Heal, by John Belleme & Jan Belleme, 2007

-From the wiki: “Soba is the Japanese name for buckwheat, and it is synonymous with a type of thin noodle made from buckwheat flour.
-(Note also that there are a few noodle dishes named ‘soba’, e.g. yakisoba, chukasoba or Okinawa Soba, that are not made with buckwheat noodles.)
+“Soba is the Japanese name for buckwheat, and it is synonymous with a type of thin noodle made from buckwheat flour.
+(Note also that there are a few noodle dishes named ‘soba’, e.g. yakisoba, chukasoba or Okinawa soba, that are not made with buckwheat noodles.)
 Like many Japanese noodles, soba noodles are often served drained and chilled in the summer, and hot in the winter with a soy-based dashi broth.

 “Chilled soba is often served on a sieve-like bamboo tray called a zaru, sometimes garnished with bits of dried nori seaweed, with a dipping sauce known as soba tsuyu on the side.
 Using chopsticks, the diner picks up a small amount of soba from the tray and dips it in the cold tsuyu before eating it.
 Wasabi and scallions are often mixed into the tsuyu.
 Many people think that the best way to experience the unique texture of hand-made soba noodles is to eat them cold, since letting them soak in hot broth changes their consistency.